andrew/ultimate-awesome/README.md

 - [awesome-work-tools](https://github.com/snakorse/awesome-work-tools) - 工具链收集.
 - [awesome-book](https://github.com/sunxyz/awesome-book) - A curated list of awesome things related to book .
 - [awesome-oracledb](https://github.com/suryadev99/awesome-oracledb) - A curated list of awesome OracleDB software, libraries, tools and resources, inspired by awesome-mysql.
-- [awesome-software-industry-books](https://github.com/talonx/awesome-software-industry-books) - A list of good books for and involving software developers and the software industry, and not limited to programming.
 - [awesome-windows](https://github.com/thechampagne/awesome-windows) - :computer: :tada: An awesome & curated list of best applications and tools for Windows.
 (Clone of  .
 - [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.
 - [dev-bookmarks](https://github.com/thuytrinh/dev-bookmarks) - Links to blogposts, books, conference talks and so on regarding software development.